-Using the provided compression methods will result in the best performance and least maintenance.
+That's why using these compression methods will result in the best performance and least maintenance.

 Accept-Encoding header to take advantage of compression.

-Nevertheless, some clients might not support it, so to use Gzip:
+Nevertheless, some clients might not support it, so to use gzip:

 Assuming that the program requests deployment resources with the appropriate